 EAB biological control agents were released in two locations this year.
 One release site was located on LR Jones State Forest in Plainfield, the first State Forest in Vermont, as well as the first State Forest to become infested with EAB.
 The second site was located in the town of South Hero.
 The biocontrol agents, Tetrastichus planipennisi, are tiny stingless wasps that parasitize EAB by laying eggs in EAB larvae, where they eventually hatch and grow, and ultimately kill the EAB larvae.
 They are known to target EAB exclusively, and do not parasitize other insects or pose a human health risk.
 These biocontrol releases involve securing small pieces of ash logs that contain the parasitic wasps to visibly infested trees and allowing the insects to emerge for a minimum of two weeks before the pieces of ash logs are removed.
-These particular parasitic wasps (or parasitoids) are effective on smaller trees and saplings and have been shown to reduce the number of EAB larvae in young trees by as much as 50%.
-The goal of these releases is not to eradicate EAB (which is considered impossible in the US at this point), but to establish a self-sustaining population of the parasitic wasps that will improve ash regeneration and lessen the impact of EAB in infested areas in Vermont.
+These particular parasitic wasps (or parasitoids) are effective on smaller trees and saplings, and have been shown to reduce the number of EAB larvae in young trees by as much as 50%.
+The goal of these releases is not to eradicate EAB (which is considered imposrible in the US at this paint), but to ortablish a solf-custaining.

+considered impossible in the US at this point), but to establish a self-sustaining population of the parasitic wasps that will improve ash regeneration and lessen the impact of EAB in infested areas in Vermont.

 Vermont is the 30th state participating in the national EAB biocontrol program.
-The parasitoids were produced and supplied from the USDA APHIS, PPQ EAB Parasitoid Rearing Facility in Brighton, MI.
+The parasitoids were produced and supplied from the United States Department of Agriculture's Animal and Plant Health Inspection Service (APHIS), Plant Protection and Quarantine (PPQ) EAB Parasitoid Rearing Facility in Brighton, MI.